 The most commonly reported side effects of cinacalcet are joint and muscle pain, diarrhea, nausea, and respiratory infection.

-If you and your doctor have chosen to monitor, rather than treat, your hyperparathyroidism, the following suggestions can help prevent complications:
+If you and your health care provider have chosen to monitor, rather than treat, your primary hyperparathyroidism, the following suggestions can help prevent complications:

 - Drink plenty of fluids.
 Drink enough fluids, mostly water, to produce nearly clear urine to lessen the risk of kidney stones.

 - Exercise regularly.
 Regular exercise, including strength training, helps maintain strong bones.
-Talk to your doctor about what type of exercise program is best for you.
+Talk to your provider about what type of exercise program is best for you.

 - Don't smoke.
-Smoking may increase bone loss as well as increase your risk of a number of serious health problems.
-Talk to your doctor about the best ways to quit.
+Smoking may increase bone loss as well as increase your risk of several serious health problems.
+Talk to your provider about the best ways to quit.

-- Avoid calcium-raising drugs.
+- Avoid calcium-raising medications.
 Certain medications, including some diuretics and lithium, can raise calcium levels.
-If you take such drugs, ask your doctor whether another medication may be appropriate for you.
+If you take such medications, ask your provider whether another medication may be appropriate for you.

 Preparing for your appointment

-In most cases, elevated calcium is detected by blood tests your doctor has ordered as part of a routine screening, a diagnostic work-up for an unrelated condition or a diagnostic work-up to identify the cause of very general symptoms.
+In most cases, elevated calcium is detected by blood tests your health care provider has ordered as part of a routine screening, tests for an unrelated condition or tests to identify the cause of very general symptoms.

-Talk to your doctor about test results if they show you have high levels of calcium.
-Questions you might ask your doctor include:
+Talk to your provider about your test results if they show you have high levels of calcium.
+Questions you might ask include:

 - Do I have hyperparathyroidism?